 Riding pathway units are:

-Career pathway units: you are able to choose a further five units from an additional 30 optional units.
+You are also able to choose a further five career pathway units from an additional 30 optional units.

 The Learner Guide and Logbooks provide a full overview of the syllabus: